-Sick leave is recorded when paid because employees are not compensated for unused sick leave.
+Sick leave is recorded on governmental activities for the Fire and Police Departments.
+All other employees are not compensated for unused sick leave.
 Vacation is earned in varying amounts up to a maximum of 20 days per year for employees with 10 or more years of service.
 Unused vacation leave carried forward from one year to the next is limited to 260 hours.

-The liability for unused vested vacation leave as of , is shown as a liability for compensated absences in the applicable governmental or business-type activities columns in the government-wide statements and in the fund financial statements for the Proprietary Funds.
+The liability for unused vested vacation leave as of September 30, 2015, is shown as a liability for compensated absences in the applicable governmental or business-type activities columns in the government-wide statements and in the fund financial statements for the Proprietary Funds.
 The amount to be paid from current available financial resources is not considered significant.